Sales Tax Requirements

 The amount of tax charged depends upon many factors including the type of item purchased and the destination of the shipment.

 All items sold on the MyHabit website are sold by Amazon.com LLC.
-Orders shipped to destinations in the states of Arizona, California, Connecticut, Georgia, Indiana, Kansas, Kentucky, Massachusetts, Nevada, New Jersey, New York, North Carolina, North Dakota, Pennsylvania, Tennessee, Texas, Virginia, Washington, West Virginia, or Wisconsin are subject to tax.
+Orders shipped to destinations in the states of Arizona, California, Connecticut, Florida, Georgia, Indiana, Kansas, Kentucky, Massachusetts, Nevada, New Jersey, New York, North Carolina, North Dakota, Pennsylvania, Tennessee, Texas, Virginia, Washington, West Virginia, or Wisconsin are subject to tax.
 No sales tax is charged when purchasing gift cards; however, purchases paid for with gift cards may be subject to tax.

 If an item is subject to sales tax in the state to which the order is shipped, tax is generally calculated on the total selling price of each individual item.
 The tax rate applied to your order will generally be the combined state and local rate for the address where your order was shipped.
 Therefore, the sales tax rate applied to your order may be different for an order shipped to your home address than it is for an order for the very same item shipped to your work address.
 MyHabit obtains sales tax rates from a leading tax rate service provider.